World War III in popular culture

-1900s
+Pre-World War II

 As early as 1907, H.G.Wells in The War in the Air described a catastrophic global conflict leading to the collapse of civilization, survivors reduced to a semi-medieval life among the ruins.

+H.G.
+Wells later released a novel in 1914 entitled The World Set Free in which he details a fictional war fought by nuclear forces where major parts of the European continent are ultimately destroyed as a result of highly powerful weapons of mass destruction.

+Both books were inspired by work done by Frederick Soddy in 1903, who was researching radiation and the possibility of a radioactive weapons, foretelling ideas that would later become prominent concepts utilized in the Cold War.

 1930s

 American cartoonist James Thurber published the short story The Last Flower in November 1939, two months after World War II officially began.
-The story predicts a series of world wars, and begins with the line “World War XII, as everybody knows, brought about the collapse of civilization.”
+The story predicts a series of world wars, and begins with the line "World War XII, as everybody knows, brought about the collapse of civilization."
 The book depicts a post-apocalyptic Stone Age human society.

 1940s

 The atomic bombings of Hiroshima and Nagasaki ushered in the "atomic age", and the bleak pictures of the bombed-out Japanese cities that were released shortly after the end of World War II became symbols of the new weapons' power.

+Around the mid-1940s, American society ushered in the age of atomic music, where different genres of music prompted differing ideas about the age of nuclear weapons.
+Some music, such as Hawkshaw Hawkins song "When they Found the Atomic Power," promoted development of nuclear weapons as defensive measures against other countries, appealing to people's sense of patriotism during a time of international conflict.
+Other types of music, however, were not as keen on the idea of promoting the idolization of the Atomic Age.
+Folk music, rock music, and even some jazz songs, such as "Atomic Cocktail" by Slim Gaillard, cautioned the use of such powerful weapons and warned the American people about what harms can come from such a destructive nuclear power.

 On August 29, 1949, the Soviet Union tested its first atomic bomb, codenamed "Joe 1".
 Its design imitated the American plutonium bomb that was dropped on Nagasaki in 1945.